eyantra/image-processing/README.md

 ## How to contribute to this project
 Fork this repository and get started.
 Follow the objective of this project in order to complete it.
 A basic code template is given to help you get started.
 You are free to edit the code however you like.
 You must add comments wherever necessary.

-## Rules
-1. Detection of both scripts should only be done on video input of webcam.
-2. Display the output of the image processing on the screen.
-3. You must add comments in your code.
-File level, function level and line level comments are expected wherever necessary

-## Winner
-First PR that follows the given rules and completes the given task, is declared the winner at e-Yantra's discretion